holozeros/minimal-linux-desktop/README.md

 List of mandatory packages in build order.

-With Arch Build System of the chroot environment, buiding minimal linux desktop.
+Editing PKGBUILD

-		1.Editing PKGBUILD.
+     Chroot into the above chroot environment, and make package-tarballs from the PKGBUILDs with makepkg command,

-		2.Installing with pacamn.
+Installing with pacamn

-		Chroot into the above chroot environment, and make package-tarballs from the PKGBUILDs with makepkg command, then install packages with pacaman into / of chroot environment.
+    Install packages with pacaman into / of chroot environment.

               This repository is still incomplete !!!